linguistgate/public_workspace/content/microposts/on-empire-ants.md

 > The falling of the whole empire is here to hold you \
 Rolling out and haunted till it sinks

-The little _Village Green Preservation Society_ gems on _Plastic Beach_ are world-building snippets.
+The little _Village Green Preservation Society_ gems on _Plastic Beach_ are snippets of world-building, plastic enough to fit into many different molds and stories.